binhvi1989/smarter.loans/wp-content/plugins/tracking-code-manager/readme.txt

 <p>This plugin is a service of <a href="https://www.data443.com" rel="nofollow ugc">Data443.com</a>.</p>

 <p>Data443 is a Data Security and Privacy Compliance company that is publicly traded <a href="https://finance.yahoo.com/quote/ATDS?p=ATD" rel="nofollow ugc">ATDS</a>.
-We have been providing leading GDPR compliance products such as <a href="https://wordpress.org/plugins/gdpr-framework/" rel="nofollow ugc">WordPress GDPR Framework</a> and <a href="https://www.data443.com/classidocs-home/" rel="nofollow ugc">ClassiDocs</a>, Blockchain privacy, and enterprise cloud eDiscovery tools.</p>
+We have been providing leading GDPR compliance products such as <a href="https://wordpress.org/plugins/gdpr-framework/" rel="nofollow ugc">WordPress GDPR Framework</a> and <a href="https://data443.com/products/data-identification-manager/" rel="nofollow ugc">Data Identification Manager</a>, Blockchain privacy, and enterprise cloud eDiscovery tools.</p>

 It doesn’t matter the place where you want to put your code, because with Tracking Code Manager you can put it wherever you want, with no restrictions.